Labrador Retriever Characteristics

 Buying: $1000 – $2000

-Puppy farms may be cheaper at around $700-$800, but make sure you research the organization and check the health of the pup before you decide to take it home.
-If your search looks like ‘chocolate lab puppies for under $500’, then rescue shelters could be a great option for you.
-You could find a Lab to adopt for around $100-$300.
+If you are hoping to bring your puppy home for a more affordable price, and are searching more for ‘chocolate lab puppies for under $500’, then rescue shelters could be a great option for you.
+At a shelter, you could find a Lab to adopt for around $100-$300.
 This option is a good cost-efficient way to get a Lab, and you can also feel good about giving a dog a new home!

 Monthly costs for a Lab dog